Cope with a military relationship

 It is hard for both people in this situation.
 No one has it easier.
 It is always a challenge, but the challenges are different for the person being deployed, and the person staying behind.
 The person behind will be a little lost in their environment without their loved one, while the person leaving will be in a new environment filled with dangers, without their loved one.
-Both of you will have time to think about the other, and it will either lead to a breakup, or a much stronger bond between the two of you.
+Both of you will have time to think about the other, and it will either lead to a breakup or a much stronger bond between the two of you.

-My boyfriend just left for basic and I'm scared that he'll leave me please help?
+My boyfriend just left for basic, and I'm scared that he'll leave me, please help?

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.

 You need to stay as calm and positive as you can.
 You need to remember that he will be leaving everything and everyone behind (by choice, yes) but that doesn't stop him being worried or scared to leave.
-The best thing for you to do, is be supportive, let him know that you will be there for him now, during and when he gets back.
+The best thing for you to do, is to be supportive, let him know that you will be there for him now, during and when he gets back.
 As long as you know you've done everything you can to let him know that you're there for him mentally and physically, then you know you're doing the right thing.
-Don't let his change in behaviour worry you, as that is completely normal.
+Don't let his change in behavior worry you, as that is entirely normal.

 Here are some ways to cope with a military boyfriend: